wpan5/Time-Series-Forecasting-with-Zeros/README.md

 # Time-Series-Forecasting-with-Zeros

-The attached .csv file contains berry production volume for a period of 235 weeks.
-The goal is to build a model to predict the next 10 weeks of productions using only the data contained in this file.
+The .csv file contains production volume for a period of 235 weeks.
+The goal is to build a model to predict the next 10 weeks of productions.

 Based on the forecasts, functional teams can work together to propose strategies related to sales, marketing, inventory & product development.

 This notebook contains: